Biodiversity

 In the future, our ambition is to have a high percentage of the Broads land in ambitious and successful schemes including Environmental Land Management (ELM) and Farming in Protected Landscapes.
 The Broads National Park Nature Recovery Prospectus, Biodiversity and Water Strategy and developing Local Nature Recovery Strategy set out what we could achieve for habitats and species as well as where we want to focus our efforts doing it.
 Through all of these and this Plan, we want to ensure that our habitats and species rapidly recover, become more resilient, are in a stronger position to adapt to the impacts of Climate Change, contribute to reducing Greenhouse Gas emissions and store more carbon.

 28% of the Broads is protected for nature, with additional areas of Local Nature Reserves and nature focused farmland also providing nature recovery and a mix of other public goods by a range of partners and land managers.
 Some protected habitats, especially water and wetlands, fail European Habitats Directive standards for reasons including excessive nutrients.
-The government commitment to restore 75% of Sites of Special Scientific Interest into favourable condition by 2042 was at 60% (4,301ha) in the Broads in 2021.
+The government commitment to restore 75% of Sites of Special Scientific Interest into favourable condition by 2042 and 80% in Protected Landscapes was at just under 60% (4,301ha) in the Broads in 2024

 These core areas are predominantly driven by sustainable water management and farming practices.
 Places such as Estates at Raveningham, Horsey and Somerleyton show us what is achievable.
 The Estates and farmers working with the Broads Authority and partners have made several important changes to water, wetland and vegetation management over the last few years and are considering restoration of peatland or wet grasslands to create some of the most cherished wetland habitats in the Broads.